glynawe/Vanilla/vanilla.md

         "new" | "nil" | "real" | "sha" | "shl" | "shr" | "true" | "word" | "SYSTEM" |
         "ADDRESS" | "GET" | "MOVE" | "PUT" | "REF" | "SIZE" | "TYPE" | "TYPESIZE".

-The keywords and the names for the standard descriptions may not be used for any other purpose.
+Keywords and the names of standard descriptions may not be used for any other purpose.

 ## Whitespace and comments